ansys/pyansys-heart/doc/source/contribute/user.rst

 If you encounter a bug or an issue while using the project, report it.
 Your feedback helps to identify problems and get them resolved.

-- Search the `PyAnsys Heart issues`_ page to see if the issue has already been reported.
+- Search the `PyAnsys Heart Issues`_ page to see if the issue has already been reported.

 - Create an issue if one doesn't already exist.